mmarquee/ui-automation/README.md

 The MS UIAutomation Library is a COM control, and the classes that represent this have been wrapped using native JNA calls (currently using 4.3.0-SNAPSHOT).

 ## Maven
-The library is held in the Sonartype OSS repository, so is available for download via Maven (or other tools, such as SBT for Scala).
+The library is held in the Sonatype OSS repository, so is available for download via Maven (or other tools, such as SBT for Scala).
 ```
   <groupId>com.github.mmarquee</groupId>
   <artifactId>ui-automation</artifactId>